Loader Unloader Interview Preparation Guide

 We have to work as a team, as things can get really busy and we have to depend on each other to get things done.
 Everybody has to know what they're doing.

-20 :: Tell us what do you do when you are not working?
+22 :: Tell us what do you like about this work?